varunshaji98/investsavvy/docs/ci-cd.md

 ### STEP 2: Sanity Test
 A quick test is done to check if the docker container can start without errors.
+-  `-p 3000:3000` exposes container's port 3000 to the host machine's port 3000
+-  `-e` (or `--env`) arguments passed here are the environment variables needed to run the containerised server
+-  `-d` starts a detached container

 ```yml
     - name: Do a quick sanity test on the docker image